helmedeiros/bre-go/docs/architecture/decisions/0024-csv-loader.md

 The pattern (one provider type per format, all satisfying `engine.RuleConfigProvider`) sets the template every future loader follows.
 When `engine/json` lands (no ADR yet), it gains a `Loader[RC]` with the same shape.
 The parser closure handles JSON-specific decoding; the abstraction is identical.

 The `LoadError` shape is intentionally compact.
 Future fields (line content, raw bytes, character offset within row) land if a real caller needs them.
-The Java parity target has a richer `RuleConfigLoadException` with these details; we add them as they earn their keep.
+Richer error types exist in adjacent ecosystems; we add fields as they earn their keep, not preemptively.

 A future "watch this file for changes and reload" capability lands as a separate ADR -- not as part of this Loader.
 It would likely live in `engine/csv/watch` or be a wrapping `WatchableProvider[RC]` on top of `Loader[RC]`.